hakavlad/nohang/README.md

 - convenient configuration with a config file with well-commented parameters (38 parameters in config)
 - `SIGKILL` and `SIGTERM` as signals that can be sent to the victim
 - `zram` support (`mem_used_total` as trigger)
+- customizable intensity of monitoring
 - desktop notifications of attempts to prevent OOM
 - low memory notifications
 - black, white, prefer, avoid lists via regex
 - possibility of restarting processes via command like `systemctl restart something` if the process is selected as a victim
 - possibility of decrease `oom_score_adj`
 - prevention of killing innocent victim via `oom_score_min`, `min_delay_after_sigterm` and `min_delay_after_sigkill` parameters
-- customizable intensity of monitoring
+- look at the [config](https://github.com/hakavlad/nohang/blob/master/nohang.conf) to find more features

 ### An exaple of output